How Interior Designer Emma Maclean created contemporary, cosy homes in Hong Kong

 The answer depends on whether you are buying or renting a home.
 If you are buying, it is usually a good idea to invest in built-in solutions that can address and adapt to your own personal needs.
 Clever storage is so important in Hong Kong where space is scarce, so having something that works for you is a real luxury.
 Investing in durable materials is also a great use of budget, as Hong Kong’s climate can be unforgiving on many material surfaces.

-If you are renting, then investing in items that offer flexibility and can be taken to your next home is a smart choice.
+If you are renting, then investing in items that offer flexibility and can be taken to your next home is a smart choice when you’re thinking about how to decorate a rental home.
 For example, seating that can double as storage, etc.

 Most common pitfalls in interior design and how to avoid them.

-The biggest pitfall is underestimating the budget.
-It is important to have a good understanding of how much things cost and how long things take from the outset, particularly in this climate which has been and continues to be impacted by the pandemic and supply-chain constraints.
+The biggest interior design pitfall is underestimating the budget.
+It is important to have a good understanding of how much things cost and how long things take from the outset, particularly in Hong Kong’s current climate, which has been and continues to be impacted by the pandemic and supply-chain constraints.
 Continuous research and being readily transparent with the client is always our priority and key to every project success, in addition to setting out realistic expectations and having regular, open channels of communication.

 What are the ways interior design can help accommodate our evolving needs at home during the pandemic?

-COVID-19 has highlighted the need for flexibility inside the home and for having comfortable and functional furnishings.
-With so many people working from home, a good work area is imperative, however, you also want the ability to entertain and host people inside your home.
+COVID-19 has highlighted the need for flexibility inside the home and for having comfortable and functional home decor.
+With so many people in Hong Kong and around the world working from home, a good work area is imperative, however, you also want the ability to entertain and host people inside your home.
 This is why at our residential project in SoHo, we anchored the main living space with a beautiful, round dining table, not the expected sofa and coffee table, and is further anchored by a linen pendant lamp.
 The former not only provides a solid work surface when needed, but also readily serves to host a group of friends for dinner or card games.
 It is like having many different rooms in one.

 *Photos by Lydia Cheng